RiotMachine/GOATRoulette/README.md

 ### Schema
 Teams are printing-info wrappers for franchises.

 The database enforces many things.
 For various reasons it does not enforce that a franchise has a team during the period it plays a game.
-Users should query view_game_teams to ensure all games have a team when they are played and/or use application logic to test for/enforce this.
+Users should query view_emptyTeamGames to ensure all games have a team when they are played and/or use application logic to test for/enforce this.

+view_playoff_tournamentGames allows one to view tournament results round by round.
+It makes allowances for multi-elimination tournaments and best-of playoff series.
+Consolation games or mid-tournament pool play will require user adjustments.